base/base/docs/specs/experimental/plasma.md

 Similarly to L1 based DA, for each L1 block we open a calldata source to retrieve the input commitments from the transactions and use each commitment with its l1 origin block number to resolve the input data from the storage service.
+To enable smooth transition between plasma and rollup mode, any L1 data retrieved from the batcher inbox that is not prefixed with `txDataVersion1` is forwarded downstream to be parsed as input frames or skipped as invalid data.

 In addition, we filter events from the DA Challenge contract included in the block and sync a local state of challenged input commitments.
 As the derivation pipeline steps through